captn-nick/MSFS-Mod-Selector/README.md

 [You can find **a complete example mods.txt file** here](https://github.com/captn-nick/MSFS-Mod-Selector/blob/master/external-test-resources/mods.txt).

 [You can find **a mods.txt file with 500+ flightsim.to mods** here](https://github.com/captn-nick/MSFS-Mod-Repository/blob/master/mods-db.txt).
-(This file, constantly updated, will be used as a database for future Mod Selector versions.)
+(This is the database used by Mod Selector for mod registry information lookup.)

 ## Start and usage
 * Start the Mod Selector by double-clicking the program file or via the command line, see below.